National Lotteries in Italy

 • Broker fees add a small premium to ticket costs

-• Claim deadlines (60–180 days) require awareness post-win
+• Claim deadlines (60 to 180 days) require awareness post-win

 Claiming Your Prize: How Italian Lottery Payouts Work